-On behalf of Americans for Financial Reform, we are writing to express our opposition to H.R.
-3312, the "Systemic Risk Designation Improvement Act of 2017."
-This legislation is a gift to some of the largest banks in the country.
-The cumbersome regulatory process laid out in this bill puts unprecedented new constraints on the ability of the Federal Reserve to engage in safety and soundness regulation of large regional bank holding companies even when regulators come to the conclusion that action is needed.
-It would also end requirements on the Federal Reserve to improve their previously inadequate oversight of large regional banks, a class of bank which contributed significantly to the financial crisis.
+On behalf of Americans for Financial Reform, we are writing to urge you to oppose H.R.
+3312, the "Systemic Risk Designation Improvement Act of 2017."1 This legislation is a gift to some of the largest banks in the country.
+The process laid out in this bill puts unprecedented new constraints on the ability of the Federal Reserve to address risks at some of the largest bank holding companies in the U.S. economy, even when regulators come to the conclusion that action is needed.
+It would also end requirements on the Federal Reserve to improve their previously inadequate oversight of these large banks.

-Besides being dangerous, there is no evidence that the drastic changes in HR 3312 are actually needed or called for.
+Besides being dangerous, there is no evidence that the drastic changes in H.R.
+3312 are actually needed or called for.
 As detailed below, the Federal Reserve already tailors its supervisory regime to the size and risk of banks, with the strongest rules for the largest and most systemically significant Wall Street banks and less stringent requirements for banks below \$250 billion in size.
 With the latest FDIC data showing record revenues for banks and rates of return at their highest levels in a decade, Congress should not be considering deregulatory gifts to large banks.2